 2. It is a piece of art and the look and feel of the campus would be diminished without it.

-3. There technically isn't structural fatigue in the building
+3. There technically isn't structural fatigue in the building4.
+The details behind the estimated costs have not been fully explained

 For